 1. TAXI Mears Transportation Group (☎ 888-983-3346; mearstransportation.com) has a near-monopoly on taxi service in central Florida, and operates multiple brands (Yellow Cab Company, Checker Cab Company, and City Cab Company) with identical rates.
 Taxis carry four to eight passengers (depending on vehicle type).
 Rates vary according to distance.
 If your hotel is on Universal property, or nearby on International Drive or Major Boulevard, your fare will be about $45–$50, plus tip.
 Download the Mears Taxi app for Apple or Android to estimate the cost of your trip, but it’s buggy so don’t rely on it to hail your ride.

-2. SHUTTLE SERVICE Mears Transportation Group (☎ 888-983-3346; mearstransportation.com) also dominates shared shuttle service, and provides the transportation for most vacation packages that include airport transfers.
-Non-package travelers can also use the service.
+2. SHUTTLE SERVICE Mears Transportation Group (☎ 888-983-3346; mearstransportation.com) also dominates shared shuttle service in Orlando.
 The shuttles collect passengers until they fill a van (or bus).
 They’re then dispatched.
 Mears charges per-person rates (children under age 3 ride free).
 A one-way adult fare is $20 ($15 for children); round-trip is $32 for adults ($24 for children).
 Mears' competitor SuperShuttle (☎ 800-258-3826; supershuttle.com) also offers shared vans to Universal for a flat $18 per person each way; book online to save the $2 fee.

 You might have to wait at the airport until a vehicle fills.
 Once under way, the shuttle will probably stop several times to discharge passengers before reaching your hotel.
 Obviously, it takes less time to fill a van than a bus, and less time to deliver and unload those passengers.
 Universal's SuperStar Shuttle uses 12 passenger vans, and promises you will wait no more than 30 minutes between departures.